NVIDIA/cudnn-frontend/README.md

      - CUDA_PATH has the cuda installation.
         - Include files are in CUDA_PATH/include
         - Link files are in CUDA_PATH/lib64
      - CUDNN_FRONTEND_PATH has the cudnn frontend header files.
+     - CUDNN_PATH has the cudnn installation.
+        - Include files are in CUDNN_PATH/include
+        - Link files are in CUDNN_PATH/lib or CUDNN_PATH/lib64

      mkdir build; cd build
      cmake ..